trusthlt/eacl24-german-legal-questions/README.md

     - Dataset with questions and answers targeting at the German StGB
 - zpo_QA.json
     - Dataset with questions and answers targeting at the German ZPO
+- data_points_ag.json
+    - this file is used within the answer generation part
+    - it is an extended version to the bgb_eval.json with additionally properties for already created answers and rephrased layer's answers both by the LLM GPT-3.5-turbo model

+## Requirements
+- see the requirements.txt file

+## How to run
+- All files are python scripts that can be run via the cmd line with an installed python instance

+## Accessing the results of the scripts
+- The metrics calculated within the results are displayed after running the experiments within the command line
+- As some scripts also do modify (or add) files, you can take a look at the script to see what files are used as output